Schwartz Injury Law

 Can MRSA Be Caused by Nursing Home Neglect?

 Understanding the connection can shed light on the responsibilities of care facilities and the legal rights of residents.
-If you suspect your loved one’s MRSA infection is related to the lack of care he or she is receiving at his or her nursing home, contact an attorney.
+If you suspect your loved one’s MRSA infection is related to the lack of care he or she is receiving at a nursing home, contact our Cook County, IL nursing home neglect attorneys at Schwartz Injury Law.
+All prospective clients will talk to a real attorney, not just an intake service.

 What is MRSA?